RezaMedis/Git/Connect GitHub account with Git using VS Code.md

 ---------------------------------------------------------------------------------------
 Add GitHub Repository as Remote
-Use the repository URL from GitHub:
+Use the repository URL from GitHub For SSH:

-For SSH:
 	# git remote add origin git@github.com:YourUsername/YourRepo.git

 ---------------------------------------------------------------------------------------